rdelfin/pe_mentorship/week_2/problems.md

    file.
 Notice the first row is used to give each column a name.
 In this exercise you'll compute a lot of things based on this data, so it'll be a multi-parter:
    1. Look over the file.
 How many rows (excluding the header) does this contain?
-How do you get and print this number in bash? (take a look at 3.2 if you need a hint).
+How do you get and print this number in bash? **HINT**: Take a look at 3.2 for how to count lines.
+You might also want to take a look at `tail` for how to exclude the header.
+You'll need it for later.
    2. Next, how do you get bash to print out only the full names in the file? **HINT**: you'll need to make use of the `awk` program.
 Read the man page and search online for how it can help you in this task.